Do you see what we did there?

 For example, black cats are often targeted due to superstitions even though the animal has done nothing wrong and does not deserve the cruelty.
 Some animal shelters try to prevent this by putting a restriction on adopting out black cats around the end of October.
 These terrible acts are preventable by keeping your cats and dogs inside or keeping a close eye.

 3. Keep Candy Out of Reach

 It’s a well-known fact that dogs are allergic to chocolate (particularly baker’s and dark chocolate) but did you also know that some of our other Halloween treats may also contain xylitol?
-Commonly found in sugar free gum and gummies, xylitol is used as a sweetener and when ingested can be highly toxic to your pets.
+Commonly found in sugar-free gum and gummies, xylitol is used as a sweetener and, when ingested, can be highly toxic to your pets.
 Ingestion of xylitol can cause vomiting, loss of coordination, seizures, internal bleeding, and liver failure.
-If your dog shows any of these symptoms Halloween night, take them straight to the vet!
-If left untreated xylitol toxicity can lead to death.
+If your dog shows any of these symptoms on Halloween night, take them straight to the vet!
+If left untreated, xylitol toxicity can lead to death.

 4. Trick or Treating

 Even if your dog is used to all the hustle and bustle of the evening’s events, you may still want to consider putting them away somewhere safe and secure.
 The constant stream of strangers in costume ringing the doorbell and laughing, screaming or shouting may put your dog through a great deal of unnecessary stress.